The ending of the story is set, but the way of narration can be chosen.

 This applies not only to rural children but also to many young people in society.
 For them, aging parents.

-Going off on a tangent, writing this piece cares more about two points: first, most people would rather care about the trivial matters of celebrity gossip than the turbulent inner worlds of ordinary people around them.
+Somewhat digressing, writing this article cares more about two points: first, most people would rather care about the trivial matters of celebrity gossip than the turbulent inner world of ordinary people around them.

 The second point is that Zhang Jiajia once said: we cannot change the ending of the story, but we can change the way it is told.
 However, what I want to express more here is that although most story endings are beyond our control, it does not prevent us from playing a more positive role in them.